ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-tap-common.md

 # PXIe-148X Getting Started Example - Common Tap Tutorials

-This document covers a range of common scenarios using the PXIe-148X Tap Getting Started Example (GSE) to help you understand LLP generation, I2C and GPIO timestamping, and common configuration options.
+This document covers a range of common scenarios using the PXIe-148X Tap Getting Started Example (GSE) to help you understand LLP tap acquisition, I2C and GPIO timestamping, and common configuration options.

 > Note: This document references the example included with the NI-FlexRIO 23Q3 driver.
 Examples included in newer releases of the driver should be applicable.